Tetrodotoxin: Symptoms and treatment

 The diagnosis of pufferfish poisoning is based on the observed symptomatology and recent dietary history.

 Symptoms typically develop within 30 minutes of ingestion, but may be delayed by up to four hours; however, if the dose is fatal, symptoms are usually present within 17 minutes of ingestion.
 Having pins and needles of the lips and tongue is followed by developing it in the extremities, hypersalivation, sweating, headache, weakness, lethargy, incoordination, tremor, paralysis, bluish skin, loss of voice, difficulty swallowing, and seizures.
 The gastrointestinal symptoms are often severe and include nausea, vomiting, diarrhoea, and abdominal pain; death is usually secondary to respiratory failure.
 There is increasing respiratory distress, speech is affected, and the victim usually exhibits shortness of breath, excess pupil dilation, and abnormally low blood pressure.
 Paralysis increases, and convulsions, mental impairment, and irregular heartbeats may occur.
-The victim, although completely paralysed, may be conscious and in some cases completely understandable until shortly before death, which generally occurs within 4 to 6 hours (range ~20 minutes to ~8 hours).
+The victim, although completely paralysed, may be conscious and in some cases completely lucid until shortly before death, which generally occurs within 4 to 6 hours (range ~20 minutes to ~8 hours).
 However, some victims enter a coma.

+About 3 or 4 o'clock in the morning we were seized with an extraordinary weakness in all our limbs attended with a numbness or sensation like to that caused by exposeing [sic] ones hands or feet to a fire after having been pinched by frost.
+I had almost lost the sence [sic] of feeling nor could I distinguish between light and heavy bodies, a quart pot full of water and a feather was the same in my hand.